prabhatkumarjena16/infinity-scroll-with-auth/README.md

 <!-- CONTRIBUTING -->
 ## Steps to use the App
-1. Technologu used is React, Node, MongoDB, React Bootsrap, SASS
+1. Technology used is React, Node, MongoDB, React Bootsrap, SASS
 2. Navigate to [https://infinity-scroll-with-auth.herokuapp.com/login](https://infinity-scroll-with-auth.herokuapp.com/login) and use email: (`john@example.com`) and password: (`123456`) to login
 3. JWT is added for authentication and MongoDB used for storing users Data
 4. Infinity scrooll is added to the [https://infinity-scroll-with-auth.herokuapp.com/home](https://infinity-scroll-with-auth.herokuapp.com/home) to view the infinite scroll